 Oil and gas explorer Pioneer Natural Resources' frontier is not in the Western prairies, but below ground in the oil and gas basins of West Texas, a gas basin in the Southern Rocky Mountains, and elsewhere.
 The large independent exploration and production company reported proved reserves of about 799.5 million barrels of oil equivalent in 2014.
 The vast majority of the company's reserves are found within the US (including in Alaska, where the company was the first independent explorer to produce from a North Slope oilfield).
 Its main assets are in Texas.
 It has stakes in more than 10,710 net producing wells.

 The company has only one reportable operating segment -- oil and gas exploration and production.
-In 2014 Pioneer Natural Resources drilled 1,850 gross (1,655 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $4.8 billion).
+In 2014 Pioneer Natural Resources drilled 1,423 gross (1,242 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $4.9 billion).